LMMilliken/cs454-resilience/README.md

 # cs454-resilience
-- that other repo fucking stinks, so we have decided to abandon it
+- that other repo was going nowhere, so we have decided to abandon it
 - we found an experiment by microsoft that was benchmarking different model's ability to generate text descriptions of input code (which should sound familiar :))

 # NEW PLAN: